natural-language-query-language/nlql-python/README.md

 ## Overview

 NLQL is a query language that brings the power and simplicity of SQL to natural language processing.
-It provides a structured way to query and analyze unstructured text data, making it particularly useful for RAG (Retrieval-Augmented Generation) systems and large language models.
+It provides a structured way to query and analyze unstructured text data, with support for multilingual text processing, semantic analysis, and extensible operators.

 ## Key Features

 - SQL-like syntax for intuitive querying
 - Multiple text unit support (character, word, sentence, paragraph, document)
+- Multilingual support (English, Chinese, Japanese, and mixed text)
 - Rich set of operators for text analysis
-- Semantic search capabilities
-- Vector embedding support
+- Pluggable semantic analysis components
+- Built-in caching and optimization
-- Extensible plugin system
+- Extensible operator system
-- Performance optimizations with indexing and caching

 ## Basic Syntax